UrbsLab/scikit-eLCS/README.md

 * Number of crossover/mutation operations performed
 * Times for matching, deletion, subsumption, selection, evaluation

-These values can then be exported as a csv after training is complete for analysis using the built in "exportIterationTrackingDataToCSV" method.
+These values can then be exported as a csv after training is complete for analysis using the built in "exportIterationTrackingData" method.

-In addition, the package includes functionality that allows detailed training evaluation to be done at given iterations during the training process.
-At each interval, the package saves a snapshot of the rule population, along with evaluation accuracy and instance coverage.
-These snapshots of the rule population (including the final rule population) can then be exported as a csv after training is complete for analysis using the built in "exportRulePopulationAtIterationToCSV" and "exportFinalRulePopulationToCSV" methods.
+In addition, the package includes functionality that allows the final rule population to be exported as a csv after training.

 ## Usage
 For more information on the eLCS algorithm and how to use it, please refer to the ["eLCS User Guide"](https://github.com/UrbsLab/scikit-eLCS/blob/master/eLCS%20User%20Guide.ipynb) Jupyter Notebook inside this repository.